ethic-money/ethic/README.md

 The symbol for ∉thic is the mathematical sign, **∉**, meaning "Not an element of" (a set).
 This is meant to express ∉thic's core mission to define a stable, voluntary, ethical store of value, unit of account, and medium of exchange that _is not an element of the unethical systems that comprise fiat monies_, as well as to pay homage to the EmptySetSquad who anonymously authored the underlying smart contract framework ∉thic is built upon.

-∉thic is the first "Set Dollar Protocol" developed by a publicly revealed developer with a strong, multi-year track record in blockchain.
-Douglas Horn lead the creation of the Telos blockchain in 2018 as a highly successful no-ICO blockchain and community in 2018.
+∉thic is the first "Voluntary Elastic Stablecoin Protocol" developed by a publicly disclosed developer with a strong, multi-year track record in blockchain.
+[Douglas Horn](https://github.com/DouglasHorn) led the creation of the Telos blockchain in 2018 as a highly successful no-ICO blockchain and community in 2018.
 In October 2020, [his call for higher DeFi standards](https://cointelegraph.com/news/the-chance-for-defi-to-fulfill-the-technology-s-promise) was published by Cointelegraph outlining his five hallmarks of responsible DeFi:

 :white_check_mark:  Publicly identified, experienced founders